 When harmonizing a melody, you can borrow chords freely between relative keys.
 A song in C major can use the Am, Dm, and Em chords (from the natural minor side) without sounding like it has left the key.
 This is already standard practice in most popular music — the I, IV, V, vi progression (C, F, G, Am in C major) draws from both the major and relative minor chord pools.

 On the circle of fifths, every major key has its relative minor written just inside (or beside) it.
-This visual relationship makes the circle of fifths doubly useful: it maps not just the progression of sharps and flats, but also the major-minor pairings.
-When you memorize the circle of fifths, you are effectively memorizing all 24 major and minor keys and their relationships in one diagram.
+This visual relationship makes the circle doubly useful — it maps the progression of sharps and flats AND the major-minor pairings.
+Memorizing the circle effectively memorizes all 24 major and minor keys in a single diagram.

 Do not confuse relative minor with parallel minor.
 The parallel minor of C major is C minor (same root, different scale).
 C minor has three flats (Bb, Eb, Ab) and shares only four of its seven notes with C major.
 The relative minor of C major is A minor, which shares all seven notes.
 These are fundamentally different relationships with very different sounds.